-The appearance of large numerical hierarchies in fundamental theories has long been a source of discomfort, articulated in the modern era by Dirac [3] and subsequently refined in the context of quantum field theory by Wilson [4], Susskind [5], 't Hooft [6], and others.
+The appearance of large numerical hierarchies in fundamental theories has long been a source of discomfort, articulated in the modern era by Dirac [4] and subsequently refined in the context of quantum field theory by Wilson [5], Susskind [6], 't Hooft [7], and others.
 In the context of quantum field theory, dimensionless parameters of a quantum field theory are naturally expected to be O(1), while the dimensionful parameters are naturally the size of the fundamental scale at which the theory is defined.
 An exception arises when a symmetry is manifested in the limit that a parameter of the theory is taken to zero.
 In this case, it is "technically natural" for some parameters to remain smaller than others, in the sense that they are protected from large quantum corrections, though even in this case one is left to find an explanation for the dynamical origin of the small parameter.
 This notion of naturalness has been reinforced by the widespread successes of effective field theory and diverse realizations in both particle physics and condensed matter physics.

 Famously, all of the observed parameters of the Standard Model satisfy the naturalness criterion in some form, with the exception of the Higgs mass parameter and the strong CP angle.
 The naturalness of these parameters remains an open question, and in each case a natural explanation entails a significant extension of the Standard Model.
 Of these, the naturalness of the weak scale is perhaps the most pressing, as it is drawn into sharp relief by the discovery of an apparently elementary Higgs boson at the LHC.
-Evidence for a natural explanation for the value of the weak scale has yet to appear, with null results across a suite of experimental searches imperiling many preferred candidate.
+Evidence for a natural explanation for the value of the weak scale has yet to appear, with null results across a suite of experimental searches imperiling many preferred candidates.
 But the LHC is not capable of decisively deciding the naturalness of the weak scale, providing strong motivation for colliders that complement LHC sensitivity to natural new physics.

 The oft-cited quadratically divergent radiative corrections to the Higgs mass parameter, are not the naturalness problem in and of themselves, but rather an indication of the problem.
 Such divergences indicate that the Higgs mass parameter is precisely that - a parameter - and incalculable in the Standard Model.
 But the robust expectation is that the Higgs mass and other parameters of the Standard Model are fully calculable in a fundamental theory.
 In this case, the quadratically divergent contributions to the Higgs mass parameter in the Standard Model are replaced by finite contributions dictated by the fundamental theory.
 The Higgs mass in terms of underlying parameters will take the form where a, b, \ldots are dimensionless constants and Λ_h is an underlying mass scale of the fundamental theory.
-If the Higgs mass is natural, the parameters a and b will be $\mathcal{O}(1)$, up to possible manifestations of technical naturalness associated with symmetries in the underlying theory.
+If the Higgs mass is natural, the parameters a and b will be O(1), up to possible manifestations of technical naturalness associated with symmetries in the underlying theory.
 In this case, one expects $m_h \sim \Lambda_h$, corresponding to the appearance of new physics near the weak scale.
 Alternately, $m_h \ll \Lambda_h$ points either to fine-tuning among fundamental parameters, or to a correlation between ultraviolet and infrared aspects of the theory with no known counterpart in effective field theory.
-The most promising strategy for rendering the weak scale natural in a more fundamental theory is to extend the Standard Model to include additional symmetries that render the Higgs mass parameter technically natural.
-In four dimensions, the available symmetries are supersymmetry and global symmetry.
-In the former case, the fields of the Standard Model are extended into complete supersymmetric multiplets, and supersymmetry is softly broken to accommodate the non-degeneracy of Standard Model fields and their partners [7-9].
-The Higgs is related to a fermionic partners, thereby rendering the Higgs mass technically natural by the same chiral symmetries that protect the fermion masses.
-In the latter case, the Higgs is a pseudo-Nambu-Goldstone boson (pNGB) of a spontaneously broken global symmetry, with a mass parameter protected by the corresponding shift symmetries.
-The scale of global symmetry breaking in such theories must itself be rendered natural, leading to e.g. composite Higgs models [10] and little Higgs models [11] (for an excellent recent review, see [12]).